 Writers Cannot Do Math: Some of the age, density, mass and volume figures listed on stars, planets, and moons are utterly impossible.
 This is more Writers Not Trying To Do Math: they were created by a random generator program.
 People complain sometimes but no one has attempted fixing it yet.
 (It's been mentioned that it's a misplaced decimal point.
 Nothing to see here.)

 A slow movement is beginning to show for this sort of thing, however.
-Beginning with canonically important worlds being locked out of the planetary interaction system, and in a recent update, many of the planets mentioned in the various stories around EVE have had their statistics corrected to within habitable ranges.
+Beginning with canonically important worlds being locked out of the planetary interaction system, and in an update, many of the planets mentioned in the various stories around EVE have had their statistics corrected to within habitable ranges.

-The recent Sansha attacks offer further illustrations of the trope.
+The Sansha attacks offer further illustrations of the trope.
 They involve Sansha battleships in the hundreds being lost to abduct tens of thousands.
 It sounds okay, until your remember that each NPC battleship has a crew of ten thousand.
 They're losing millions of crew to abduct tens of thousands of people, never mind material losses.